 Automation and orchestration can be best comprehended by distinguishing between a single function and a complete process.
 While automation just handles one task, orchestration uses a complex set of tasks as well as processes.
 Automation allows security teams to perform time-consuming tasks smoothly without any human intervention, enabling them to take a more proactive approach toward potential threats.
 The aim of orchestration is to optimize a process.

 What is a SOAR Platform?

-Security Orchestration, Automation and Response (SOAR) security platforms bring together tools, systems, people, and processes in one place to enable security teams to automate security workflows..
-In other words, SOAR platforms enable organizations to identify the issues, describe the solutions, and automate the response.
-Often, organizations adopt SOAR cyber security platforms to improve efficiency, building a security posture that’s more self-operating.
+SOAR security orchestration automation response platforms bring together tools, systems, people, and processes in one place to enable security teams to automate security workflows.
+In other words, SOAR solutions enable organizations to identify the issues, describe the solutions, and automate the response.
+Often, organizations adopt a SOAR system to improve efficiency, building a security posture that’s more self-operating.

 Security Incident Response Platform (SIRP) - provides capabilities for incident and case management including triage and response.

 What is a Low-code SOAR Platform?